 The information below explains the law and court procedures in a general way.

 As each person's case is different, the information provided is not intended as legal advice.

 READ FULL DISCLAIMER STATEMENT >>

-Free legal advice in private, one-hour sessions for self-represented litigants dealing with civil or family law matters in the Supreme Court or the Court of Appeal.
+Free legal advice in private, one-hour sessions for self-represented litigants dealing with certain types of cases in the Supreme Court or the Court of Appeal.

 Legal proceedings can be very complex, not only what goes on in the courtroom, but also the process leading up to the court appearance.
 As well, each type and level of court has different procedures and forms.
 For example, the CIVIL PROCEDURE RULES OF NOVA SCOTIA >> govern proceedings in the Court of Appeal and the Supreme Court (including its Family Division).

 The following page is a collection of the information available on this and other websites which may be of assistance if you are planning to represent yourself in court.

 There is also more specific information and practical materials of use to self-represented litigants in this website's section FOR THE LEGAL PROFESSION >>